1. Viktor Axelsen (Yonex)

 Racket: Axforce 90 Tiger Max

-Christie's racket choice reflects his offensive style.
+Jonatan Christie's racket choice reflects his offensive style.
 His chances depend on his form and ability to harness the power of his equipment.
-Always dangerous but a little inconsistent, patchy 2023 form with only an Indonesian Masters win to his name.
+Always a dangerous player, Christie has endured patchy form in 2023 having only won an Indonesian Masters so far this year.

 5. Li Shi Feng (Yonex)